Grant Selection Criteria

 Calls for Proposals

-The Global EbA Fund is currently accepting applications for the July 2021 funding cycle, with an application cut off date of April 30, 2021 at 23:59 UTC+2.
+The Global EbA Fund is currently accepting applications.
+The remaining application cut-off for 2021 is 15 September 2021 at 23:59 UTC+2.
 Check our Announcements page for updates and more details.

 The International Union for the Conservation of Nature (IUCN) and United Nations Environment Programme (UNEP), acting as the secretariat for the Global EbA Fund, are committed to respecting your privacy in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 I declare: